 The Trinity Valley Quilters’ Guild meets on the third Friday of every month from 10:00 am to noon for our program/business meeting.
-We are currently meeting via ZOOM.
-Once COVID-19 restrictions are lifted, we will meet at our new location at CERA (Corporate Employees Recreation Association) 3300 Bryant Irvin Rd., Ft.
+We meet at our new location at CERA (Corporate Employees Recreation Association) 3300 Bryant Irvin Rd., Ft.
 Worth, TX.
 Guests are always welcome!
+Our mailing address is PO Box 471820, Fort Worth, TX, 76147.
 Have questions, email email@example.com, and we will get back to you!

 Trinity Valley Quilters’ Guild began as an idea hatched in the back room of a shop called The Quilt Box.
 It was officially started in January of 1982 by a small group of women seated around long tables at the R.D.
 Evans Recreation Center.
 From those humble beginnings came a Guild that has grown to include hundreds of men and women.

 Within a year, the members decided to display their work for the public and a small quilt show was mounted on tables at the Junior Achievement Building.
 That small display grew into an annual show, with hundreds of judged quilts, vendors, demonstrations, a mini quilt auction, and prizes.
 In 2017, Trinity Valley Quilters’ Guild joined with five other local quilt Guilds and the Original Sewing and Quilt Expo to form the North Texas Quilt Festival.
 That combined annual quilt show has been a continued success, and outlet for everyone’s quilting enjoyment!